top of page

 Paying for Live-In Care Privately (Self-Funding)

-If your savings are above the current threshold, you may need to self-fund live-in care.
+If your savings exceed the current threshold, you may need to self-fund live-in care.
 While this can sound daunting, many families discover there are more options than they expected.

 Common ways families fund live-in care include: